ElementsProject/lightning/doc/lightningd-config.5.md

 (and the channel hasn't been used yet at all) this allows them to negotiate a clean shutdown with the txid they offer.

+ **experimental-dual-fund**

+Specifying this enables support for the dual funding protocol, allowing both parties to contribute funds to a channel.
+The decision about whether to add funds or not to a proposed channel is handled automatically by a plugin that implements the appropriate logic for your needs.
+The default behavior is to not contribute funds.

 BUGS
 ----